DraftAbc/RaSig/README.md

-# RaSig
+#RaSig

 To install all files required by the hands-on, use ansible.

-  1- Paste your Raspberry Pi's IP into the hosts file 2- Run the following command :
+    Paste your Raspberry PI's IP into the host file Run the following command :

-ansible-playbook -i hosts piSigfox.yml
+ansible-playbook -i host RaSig.yml